Fish Lens

 2. Feeding grounds

-These salmonid species rely on the marine food that is only available outside of the rivers they are born in to grow to a size that helps them breed successfully.
+Marine environments are important feeding grounds for species like Atlantic salmon and sea trout.
+These salmonid species rely on marine food that is only available outside of the rivers they are born in to grow to a size that helps them breed successfully.

 Close

-Over 75% of the world’s chalk streams are found in England and they support lots of important wildlife.
+Over 85% of the world’s chalk streams are found in England and they support lots of important wildlife.
 They are often referred to as England’s rainforest.

-Chalk streams are a globally rare and important habitat.
+A globally rare and important habitat

 England’s chalk streams support a genetically distinct population of Atlantic salmon which have adapted to the specific environmental conditions provided.
+Chalk stream water also supports many sensitive species of macroinvertebrates.

 Chalk streams flow from underground chalk aquifers through landscapes dominated by chalk.
 This generates beautifully cool, clean, and clear water.